LehuaRyon/coffee_tasting_journal/notes.md

         - define routes
         - define actions of routes when each route is requested
         - controller for every model so its easier to navigate, debug, organize code
+        - controller communicates with view page through instance variables
             - application controller:
                 - define general routes
                 - any route that does not involve a model
                 - ex. root route, contact route, about route
                 - order of routes really matters
         - HTTP Verbs:
             - get = show user something
             - post or patch = receiving data back from user
                 - post = receiving info about new object, not already existing
                 - put or patch = receiving edited info about existing object
+        - Create in (CRUD)
+            - 1. show user form to fill out using http verb, get
+            - 2. submit user's filled out form using http verb, post

 Request/Response flows:
     Client = user is the requesting side